-However, there are things you can do to improve your site speed which don't require advanced development.
+However, there are things you can do to improve your site speed that don't require advanced development.

 Each image added to your page slows its load time down - especially if it's high definition.

-🌟 We recommend reducing the overall number of images on your store if high-quality photography is a priority, therefore compensating for the load-times of the photos that remain.
+🌟 We recommend reducing the overall number of images on your store if high-quality photography is a priority, therefore compensating for the load-times.

-🌟 We recommend compressing your JPEG images to make minute changes which will significantly improve your speed.
+🌟 We recommend compressing your JPEG images to significantly improve your speed.